shachardon/share-lm/README.md

 You will see the green banner (and green icon) as long as you are in a supported demo.
 The conversations will be automatically collected and published for you.

-The plugin supports ChatGPT, Claude, Gemini, Poe and all Gradio/ChatUI LLM demos -- so go try your favorite one! 🤗
+The plugin supports ChatGPT, Claude, Gemini, Poe, all Gradio/ChatUI LLM demos and the others mentioned in the [list](Supported_models_and_websites.txt) -- so go try your favorite one! 🤗

 ## What is unique about ShareLM?